kaltura-vpaas/webcasting-integration/README.md

 # webcasting-integration

-The Kaltura Webcasting suite provides a set of tools to broadcast live events on the web, including interactive video & slides sync, in-stream audience polls, moderated Q&A chat and live announcements.
-Kaltura Webcasting currently supports the following live source ingest protocols: RTMP, RTSP, SIP or WebRTC.
-To learn more about Kaltura Webcasting please visit: [webcasting.kaltura.com](https://webcasting.kaltura.com/).
+The Kaltura Webcasting suite provides a set of tools to broadcast live events on the web, including interactive video and slides-sync, in-stream audience polls, moderated Q&A chat and live announcements.
+[Kaltura Webcasting]((https://webcasting.kaltura.com/)) currently supports the following live source ingest protocols: RTMP, RTSP, SIP or WebRTC.

-In addition, the Kaltura suite of Webcasting tools can integrated, as a native component of any web application, and enhance your applications with video live streaming & webcasting capabilities.
+The Kaltura suite of Webcasting tools can be integrated as a native component of any web application, and enhance your applications with video live-streaming and webcasting capabilities.
-This guide will walk you through the steps needed to set up the Webcast Launcher and embed the Kaltura live stream video player in your webpage.
+This guide will walk you through the steps needed to set up the Webcast Launcher and embed the Kaltura livestream video player in your webpage.

 ## Before You Begin